FRCBS/iron_levels_of_blood_donors/src/index.md

 ### Donation history

-WE remove 41 donors who have not donated previously (They are missing the Nb of days since last FB donation variable)
+We remove 41 donors who have not donated previously (They are missing the Nb of days since last FB donation variable)

 ``` r
 new_donors_data <- blood_data_summary_final %>%